Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/03-hands_on-diversity.md

 ## Transformation of data

-Since our metagenomes have different sizes, it is imperative to convert the number of assigned read into percentages (i.e. relative abundances) so as to compare them.
+Since our metagenomes have different sizes, it is imperative to convert the number of assigned read into percentages (i.e. relative abundances) to compare them.

-We can acheive this with:
+We can achieve this with:
 ~~~
 abundance_of_taxa <- abundance_of_taxa %>%
   group_by(Sample) %>%